EdinburghUniversityTheatreCompany/Constitution/Contact.md

   $('#feedback-form').ZammadForm({
     messageTitle: 'Contact Us - Constitution',
     messageSubmit: 'Submit',
     messageThankYou: 'Thank you for your inquiry (#%s)!
-We\'ll contact you as soon as possible.',
+We\'ll contact you as soon as possible.'
-    noCSS: true
   });
 });
 </script>